 This isn’t to say that you have to agree with their reaction or think that it’s justified.

-This is about helping them feel listened and acknowledging the difficulty they are having in dealing with this pain.
+This is about helping them feel listened to and acknowledging the difficulty they are having in dealing with this pain.

 Encourage them to take a little time alone to collect themselves and reasonably discuss the relevant issues when they feel calmer.